Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Spectral signatures of local transitions

 signals critical slowing down and a sharp transition in $\hat{\rho}_0$: relaxation toward the steady state becomes arbitrarily slow as the dominant decay mode vanishes.
 However, dynamical phase transitions can also occur in the transient regime without closing $\Delta_\mathrm{L}$.
-This is captured by the so called oscillating-mode gap~\cite{haga_oscillating-mode_2024_sup}, defined from the least-damped oscillatory modes:
+This is captured by the so-called oscillating-mode gap~\cite{haga_oscillating-mode_2024}, defined from the least-damped oscillatory modes:

-This quantity is sensitive to EPs in the Liouvillian excitation spectrum \cite{minganti_quantum_2019_sup}.
-At a chirality-loss transition (such as the DPO $\to$ KPO crossover), two complex eigenvalues cross on the real axis.
-Physically, this marks a sharp transition from underdamped (spiraling relaxation) to overdamped decay.
+This quantity is sensitive to EPs in the Liouvillian excitation spectrum.
+At a chirality-loss transition, such as the 2DPO $\to$ KPO crossover, two complex eigenvalues cross on the real axis.
+Physically, this marks a sharp transition from underdamped, spiraling relaxation to overdamped decay.
 Across this transition $\Delta_{\mathrm{OM}}$ varies, while $\Delta_\mathrm{L}$ remains open.
+Distinguishing Hamiltonian-level EPs from Liouvillian EPs induced by quantum jumps, the EPs relevant here are inherited from the semiclassical fluctuation dynamics around the FP rather than from the jump sector of the Liouvillian \cite{minganti_quantum_2019}.

-Global flow-topology changes, instead, reroute relaxation trajectories (e.g. due to LC-LC annihilation) without modifying the low-lying Liouvillian spectrum.
+Global flow-topology changes, instead, reroute relaxation trajectories (e.g. due to the annihilation of nested LCs of opposite stability) without modifying the low-lying Liouvillian spectrum.
 Both $\Delta_{\mathrm L}$ and $\Delta_{\mathrm{OM}}$ remain essentially unchanged, while the transient Wigner dynamics reorganize abruptly.
-Figure 3 of the main text illustrates this mismatch, showing clear dynamical transitions in the time-dependent Wigner function that are invisible to the Liouvillian gaps.
+Figure~\ref{fig:5} illustrates this mismatch, showing clear dynamical transitions in the time-dependent Wigner function that are invisible to the Liouvillian gaps.